subfuzion/appmesh-blog/colorapp/README.md

 ## Create the VPC

-We'll use a script to deploy a [CloudFormation] stack that will create a VPC for our application.
+We'll use a script to deploy a [AWS CloudFormation] stack that will create a VPC for our application.

 The VPC will be created for the region specified by the `AWS_DEFAULT_REGION` environment variable.
 It will be configured for two availability zones (AZs); each AZ will be configured with a public and a private subnet.
 App Mesh is currently available in nineteen [AWS regions]: